Hatimqr/Crypto-Trading/README.md

 - **Oil Prices**: Tracked using the United States Oil Fund (USO), also obtained from Yahoo Finance, with price and volume metrics
 - **Risk-Free Rate**: 3-month Treasury yield (^IRX) sourced from Yahoo Finance as a proxy for the risk-free interest rate
 - **Equity Market**: S&P 500 Index (^GSPC) data from Yahoo Finance, including both price and trading volume to represent broader market movements and liquidity
-- **Cryptocurrency Ecosystem**: Bitwise 10 Crypto Index Fund (BITW) data from Yahoo Finance, with both price and volume data to provide context within the wider cryptocurrency market
 - **Transaction costs:** Transaction costs are dynamic and based on multiple factors like volume, spread, market conditions, etc. I will try to approximate this using [binance’s fee schedule](https://www.binance.com/en/fee/schedule) which is based on 30 day trading volume.

 ## Collection